 Face-to-face judged on Thursday - Check with Department Superintendent for time and location.
-You must check-in by 11 a.m.
-Thursday.

 RULES:

 - Open to 4-H members enrolled in the self-determined project, science discovery, geospatial, or similar programs. - 2.
 Limit five entries per exhibitor in each class. - 3.
 A self-determined project is one that you design yourself by establishing your own goals and strategies or plans of action.
 You should NOT be exhibiting items here which could be exhibited in other departments. - 4.
 ALL POSTERS MUST BE 14X22.